 Holding Annual General Meetings: A Mandatory Compliance – ACRA

-An Introduction to AGM
+An Introduction to AGM by ACRA

 Every Singapore based company is required to hold an Annual General Meeting (AGM).
 It is a meeting wherein your company is required to present the annual financial statements to its members or shareholders.
 During the meeting, the shareholders can raise relevant questions concerned with the financial health of the company.